VirusTotal/vt-ida-plugin/README.md

 - **ARM**

 While other architectures may work, they have not been officially tested.
 Raw byte and string searches work on all architectures.

+Check IDA Pro's output window for any message that may need your attention.